zeibura/github-onboarding/vscode_client_2/README.md

 ##Prerequisites

 1. Java version 11
-2. Zowe zosmf profile with credentials defined
+2. Zowe z/osmf profile with credentials defined

 ## How to use Mainframe Messenger